ontio/documentation/walletDevDocs/ontology_dapp_dev_tutorial_en.md

 #### Compiling your smart contract

-Use Smartx to Compile the smart contract.
+Use Smartx to compile the smart contract.

 ![smart contract deploy and invoke](../docs/lib/images/smartx-deploy.png)

-#### Deploying your smart contract
+#### Deploying your Smart Contract

 Now that we have written our smart contract, the next steps are to deploy and invoke it.
-Deploying and Invoking requires Testnet ONG.
-If you dont have any already, please [request testnet ONG in Discord](https://discordapp.com/channels/400884201773334540/453499298097922068)
+Deploying and invoking requires Testnet ONG.
+If you dont have any at the moment, please [request testnet ONG in Discord](https://discordapp.com/channels/400884201773334540/453499298097922068)

 ![Deploy](https://s1.ax1x.com/2018/09/03/PzhTCd.png)